sparkfabrik/company-playbook/content/recipes/projects-environments-availability.md

 ### I occasionally need to work on the environment outside normal working hours

 You can reprovision a shutdown environment by yourself.
 Just run the last deploy job in the project for the necessary environment.
 You don't need to re-run the whole build pipeline, just the deploy job.
-This will make the environment up and running up up the the next working day.
+This will make the environment up and running up to the next working day.

 ## Urgent support